stefanspringer1/SwiftXMLDemo/README.md

 pause
 ```

 You can then set the privilege in the `gpedit.msc` tool under Computer Configuration / Windows Settings / Security Settings / Local Policies / User Rights Assignment (use a right-click for the listed setting and choose Properties / Enhanced / Search to add yourself as user).
-Then restart ypour computer.
-As a test, try to set a link via `mklink LinkFile TargetFile`.
+Then restart your computer.

+Note that group policies might forbid setting the above privilege.
+You might then have to speak with your IT apartment.

-2. Install Visual Studio (get it from [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com)).
+1. Install Visual Studio (get it from [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com)).

-3. Install the Swift toolchain (get it from [https://swift.org/download](https://swift.org/download)).
+2. Install the Swift toolchain (get it from [https://swift.org/download](https://swift.org/download)).
 Swift will be installed to `C:\Library`.
 In a newly opened comamnd line windows, the command `swift -version` should then print the Swift version.

-4. You will have to make the Windows SDK accessable to Swift.
+3. You will have to make the Windows SDK accessable to Swift.
 Open the `x64 Native Tools for VS2019 Command Prompt` with Administrator rights (via the context menu of the entry for `x64 Native Tools for VS2019 Command Prompt` in the start menu) and inside it, execute the following commands.
 (Please also see the documentation [https://swift.org/getting-started/](https://swift.org/getting-started/) in case something has changed.)

 ```batch
 copy %SDKROOT%\usr\share\ucrt.modulemap "%UniversalCRTSdkDir%\Include\%UCRTVersion%\ucrt\module.modulemap"